 External Ids for CCRL2 Gene

 This gene encodes a chemokine receptor like protein, which is predicted to be a seven transmembrane protein and most closely related to CCR1.
 Chemokines and their receptors mediated signal transduction are critical for the recruitment of effector immune cells to the site of inflammation.
 This gene is expressed at high levels in primary neutrophils and primary monocytes, and is further upregulated on neutrophil activation and during monocyte to macrophage differentiation.
 The function of this gene is unknown.
 This gene is mapped to the region where the chemokine receptor gene cluster is located. [provided by RefSeq, Jul 2008]

 GeneCards Summary for CCRL2 Gene

-CCRL2 (Chemokine (C-C Motif) Receptor-Like 2) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Akt Signaling.
-GO annotations related to this gene include chemokine receptor activity and CCR chemokine receptor binding.
-An important paralog of this gene is CCR7.
+CCRL2 (C-C Motif Chemokine Receptor Like 2) is a Protein Coding gene.
+Diseases associated with CCRL2 include Inflammatory Bowel Disease 18 and Rheumatoid Arthritis.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and chemokine receptor binding.
+An important paralog of this gene is CCR3.